The Axillary Nerve is a major peripheral nerve of the upper limb that originates from the brachial plexus.

 - Type: mixed sensory and motor nerve.

 - Origin: it emerges from the posterior cord of the brachial plexus.

-The axillary nerve (C5, C6) emerges from the posterior cord of the brachial plexus near the lower border of the subscapularis.
-It runs backwards on subscapularis to pass through the quadrangular space along with the posterior circumflex humeral artery.
-Here it is thoroughly related to the medial aspect of the surgical neck of the humerus instantly inferior to the capsule of the shoulder joint.
-The nerve gives a branch to the shoulder joint, and then works laterally to divide into the anterior and posterior divisions/branches, deep to deltoid.
+The axillary nerve (C5, C6) arises from the posterior cord of the brachial plexus near the lower border of the subscapularis.
+It passes backwards on subscapularis through the quadrangular space along with the posterior circumflex humeral arteryruns.
+Thoroughly, here it is related to the medial aspect of the surgical neck of the humerus instantly inferior to the capsule of the shoulder joint.
+The nerve splits into branches accross the shoulder joint, and then works laterally to divide into the anterior and posterior divisions/branches, deep to deltoid.

 The posterior branch supplies teres minor and posterior part of the deltoid.
-It then proceeds over the posterior border of the deltoid as upper lateral cutaneous nerve of the arm and provides the skin over the lower half of the deltoid.
-The nerve to teres minor has a cpseudoganglion’
+It then proceeds over the posterior border of the deltoid as upper lateral cutaneous nerve of the arm and supplies the skin over the lower half of the deltoid.
+The nerve to teres minor has a ‘pseudoganglion’